my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 | Jeg fikk mye selvtillit.               | I receive much confidence.           |
 | Utfordringen kan være å gjøre noe      | The challenge can be to do sth       |

-<span class="env-green">Dette er mer tilpasset dagens samfunn</span> der all informasjon er tilgjengelig. → This is more adapted to today's society, where all information is readily accessible.
+<span style='color:#00CC66'>Dette er mer tilpasset dagens samfunn</span> der all informasjon er tilgjengelig. → This is more adapted to today's society, where all information is readily accessible.

 Lærerne vurderer elevenes **prestasjoner og fremgang** → the teachers evaluate the students' performance and progress